arximboldi/lager/doc/architecture.rst

 Next steps
 ----------

-In this section we have learnt the basics about how to design an application using Lager and the *unidirection data-flow architecture*.
+In this section we have learnt the basics on how to design an application using Lager and the *unidirection data-flow architecture*.
 Now you can read further in this user guide: